tmuelle2/sail-user-management/README.md

     sudo chmod +x /usr/local/bin/docker-compose
     ```

     2. Run `docker-compose -v` to check the version you installed (should be >=2.12.2).
-Make sure Docker Desktop is open/running in Windows then run `sudo docker-compose up` from a linux terminal
+Make sure Docker Desktop is open/running in Windows then run `sudo docker-compose up` from a linux terminal.
+If using Mac, `docker-compose up`.
 6. In a browser, Navigate to the Duplicater installer script you copied in step 5, it should be: http://localhost/installer.php .
 During Step 1 of the Basic installation, change the following fields under the Setup section:
     a.
 Host to `mysql`
     b.
 User to `dev_user`